qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 if you chose the option ``Allow adding new features`` in the :menuselection:`Properties --> Attributes Form` menu of the airport layer.

-Child features can be used also with the :ref:`select_by_value` tool in order to select features of the parent layer depending on children attributes.
+Child layer can be used also with the :ref:`select_by_value` tool in order to select features of the parent layer depending on children attributes.

-You might want to select all the regions where the *mean* altitude of the airports is greater than 500 meters above sea level.
+As an example, the :ref:`figure_select_by_value` selects all the regions where the altitude of the airports is greater than 500 meters above sea level.

 Many different aggregation functions are available in the form: